12 Movies Shot In New Zealand

 Again, if you didn’t already know this you must have been living in a hole – much like a Hobbit.
 We’ve listed some Hobbit locations in 8 “The Hobbit” Locations you Can’t Miss.

-The majority of the 2 Narnia movies were filmed in New Zealand.
+The majority of the two Narnia movies were filmed in New Zealand.
 The most recognisable location is at Cathedral Cove, Coromandel.
+Find out about that and more awesome Coromandel locations in 15 Coromandel Must-Dos.

 4. King Kong